-3.6 Printing audiograms
+3.8 Printing audiograms

-Two designated thermal printers (the Able AP1300 or the Sanibel MPT-II) are available as options for use with the Model 116 audiometer.
+Three designated thermal printers (the Able AP1300 or the Sanibel MPT-II) are available as options for use with the Model 240 audiometer.
 The correct printer must be selected (use the MENU options described in Section 3.4.2 to make this selection).

 - Connect the PRINTER socket on the audiometer (6-way RJ12) to the printer with the supplied cable (refer to Section 2.5 of this operating manual for printer set-up).
-Note that the printer cables for the Able printer (A108) and Sanibel (A102) are not compatible. - Ensure that the printer is fully charged, switched on, loaded with paper and ready to print. - Press the PRINT key and on the prompt "Is printer ready?" press the YES key.
+Note that the printer cables for the Able printer (A108) and the Sanibel MPT-II (A102) are not compatible. - Ensure the printer is fully charged, switched on, loaded with paper and ready to print. - Load the desired audiogram as described in Section 3.7; to print the current audiogram ignore this instruction. - Press and hold the MENU key and press the FREQUENCY key to display "Print Audiogram".
+Continue to hold the MENU key, press the YES key and release the MENU key.
+On the prompt "Is printer ready?" press the YES key again.
 The audiogram will then print.
-To cancel press NO.
+To cancel the print operation press NO.

-3.7 Data transfer to Audibase or AudiView
+3.9 Data transfer to NOAH or AudiView

-Test results stored within the audiometer may be transferred to the Amplivox Audibase database which is available as an option and must be installed on to a computer (see Section 12 for the part number).
+To transfer test results stored within the audiometer to a NOAH database the Amplivox NOAH Audilink software must be installed on to a computer.
 Alternatively, Amplivox AudiView allows data to be transferred to a computer and subsequently viewed, annotated & printed.
 This software is supplied on a CD which includes this operating manual.

-Refer to the installation & operating instructions provided with Audibase or AudiView for further details.
+Refer to the installation & operating instructions provided with NOAH Audilink or AudiView for further details.